INFORMSJoC/2023.0322/README.md

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE.txt).

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper
-[Feature Selection and Grouping Effect Analysis for Credit Evaluation via Regularized Diagonal Distance Metric Learning](https://doi.org/10.1287/ijoc.2023.0322) by Tie Li, Gang Kou, Yi Peng, and Philip S. Yu.
+The software and data in this repository are a snapshot of the software and data reported in the paper [Feature Selection and Grouping Effect Analysis for Credit Evaluation via Regularized Diagonal Distance Metric Learning](https://doi.org/10.1287/ijoc.2023.0322) by Tie Li, Gang Kou, Yi Peng, and Philip S. Yu.

 **Important: This code is being developed on an on-going basis at [https://github.com/lteb2002/ddml](https://github.com/lteb2002/ddml).
-Please go there if you would like to get a more recent version or would like support**.
+Please go there if you would like to get a more recent version or would like to support**.

 ## Cite